When: Monday 22nd May 2017

 NOTE: Lawyers may claim non-accredited CPD hours for attending.

-Places can be booked online via the Free Word Centre website or by phoning the Free Word Box Office on 020 7324 2570.
+Places can be booked online via the Free Word Centre website.
+If you cannot book online, you can also pay by credit or debit card over the phone by calling the Free Word Box Office on 020 7324 2570.